saragracekimball/EclipseLabs/InputOutput/README.md

 ## Part 3 - Input

-Make sure to open the input.py file.
-In order to do so, click on the folder icon in the top left corner of the text editor and select the file called input.py.
+Make sure the <code>input.py</code> file is open in the text editor on the right.

 What if we want to get our data from the current user?
 We can use a function called <code>input()</code>.
 The input function prompts the user, then waits for the user to type something in the terminal window, followed by the <code>[Enter]</code> key.
 Then the input function "returns" whatever the user typed so that it can be stored in a variable.